-In addition to the courses provided in SGJS, there are elective courses in other faculties that are open to all students.
-However, some of these courses do not count toward graduation, even if you take and complete the course.
-Out of the 60 credits that students can take in other faculties, up to 20 credits can be applied to graduation requirements as elective courses.
+In addition to the courses provided in SGJS, Meiji University has elective courses in other faculties that are open to all students.
+Please be aware that some of these courses do not count toward graduation requirements, even if you take and complete the course.

+Furthermore, you can register up to 60 credits for courses from other faculties but can only apply up to 20 credits as elective courses towards graduation requirements.